JSX

 }

-Note: In the example above, the name prop is an arbitrary value.
+Note: In the example above, the name prop is an arbitrary Screen Variable.
 Replace it with your props.
 You can pass multiple props as well, given that a unique name identifies each prop.

 Passing Data from a List to a Custom Component